techidaily/site-ios-unlock/source/_posts/in-2024-how-can-i-unlock-my-iphone-13-after-forgetting-my-pin-code-by-drfone-ios.md

 Dr.Fone-Screen Unlock by Wondershare is an expert tool to remove such issues.
 It is a safe method for everyone new to the technical world.
 The process is basic, assuming you follow the step-by-step guide below.

-## Part 2: 3 Methods to Unlock Disabled iPhone without a computer?

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jpdGEJJwMLY?si=eKgXOPpNeYvYKcel" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4qA2pGQ5qmw?si=1mAA9WTi2Z5F7n6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: 3 Methods to Unlock Disabled iPhone without a computer?

 ### 1\.
 "Erase iPhone" Option